 WITHOUT THE SECOND STEP, I never would have been able to get my immigration documents in order.
 My husband used my immigration status as a way to control me, but today my family and I are safe.

-Case-management services are also available, and include mental and physical health resources, legal assistance, counseling, therapy, support groups, job development, and help with children’s needs from pre-K through high school.
+We ensure that case management services are available to all residential clients.
+Services include mental and physical health resources, legal assistance, counseling, therapy, support groups, job development, and help with children’s needs from pre-K through high school.